magomimmo/modern-cljs/doc/tutorial-16.md

 ```

 Yes, it worked.
 The `lein cljsbuild test` command compiled all the
-builds by including in each emitted JS file the unit tests defined in
+three new builds by including in each emitted JS file the unit tests
-the `test/cljs` directory and then it sequentially executed the
+defined in the `test/cljs` directory and then it sequentially executed
-`phantomjs-whitespace`, the `phantomjs-simple` and the
+the `phantomjs-whitespace`, the `phantomjs-simple` and the
 `phantomjs-advanced` commands we defined in the `:test-commands`
 section of the `:cljsbuild` task.
 So far so good.